spacetelescope/jwst/docs/jwst/refpix/reference_files.rst

 Reference File Format
 ---------------------

-A single IRS2 extension provides the complex coefficients for the correction, and contains 8 columns ALPHA_0, ALPHA_1, ALPHA_2, ALPHA_3, BETA_0, BETA_1,
+A single extension, with a EXTNAME keyword of 'IRS2', provides the complex coefficients for the correction, and contains 8 columns ALPHA_0, ALPHA_1, ALPHA_2, ALPHA_3, BETA_0, BETA_1,
 BETA_2, and BETA_3.
 The ALPHA arrays contains correction multipliers to the data, and the BETA arrays contains correction multiplier to the reference